The Growing Dome Aquaponic Greenhouse

-Surprisingly, aquaponic greenhouses might be the future of agriculture as we know it.
+Surprisingly, aquaponics greenhouses might be the future of agriculture as we know it.
 Aquaponics is a symbiotic relationship between fish, plants, and bacteria.
-These systems don’t require soil and they conserve water.
-In addition, they encourage plants to grow faster and support edible or ornamental fish.
+These growing systems don’t require soil and they conserve water.
+In addition, they encourage plants to grow faster and support both edible and ornamental fish.

 History of Aquaponics